In 72 hours, a thousand samples of analysis

-The CERBALLIANCE, VOLUMIC and LaFERME3D have joined forces to provide an unprecedented response to the problem of out-of-stock COVID-19 screening tests through 3D printing.
+CERBALLIANCE Laboratories, VOLUMIC and LaFERME3D have joined forces to provide an unprecedented response to the problem of out-of-stock COVID-19 screening tests using 3D printing.

-CERBALLIANCE (600 testing laboratories in France), commissioned by the ARS (Regional Health Agency) to perform Covid19 screening tests is, as such, equipped in France with several latest-generation screening machines, each of which allows for more than 150 daily analyses.
+CERBALLIANCE (600 laboratories in France), mandated by the ARS (Agence Régionale de Santé) to carry out the Covid19 screening tests, is equipped in France with several latest generation screening machines, each of which can carry out more than 150 analyses per day.

-However, due to the unprecedented magnitude of the threat, laboratories do not have sufficient quantities of test tubes (cups) to keep their automated machines running at full capacity.
+However, due to the unprecedented scale of the threat, laboratories do not have sufficient numbers of test tubes to keep their automated systems running at full capacity.

-Suppliers are unable to meet their customers’ demands, so the official supply chain is broken…so the global cupule supply difficulties are virtually putting these crucial machines out of commission in the merciless battle against the virus!
+Suppliers are unable to meet their customers’ demands, so the official supply chain is broken… the difficulties in obtaining cupules on a global scale are virtually putting these crucial machines out of action in the merciless battle against the virus!

-These screenings will be offered as a priority to healthcare personnel in order to more finely assess/monitor the covid-19 infection status of the medical staff, on the front line in the field.
+These screenings will be offered as a priority to health care personnelin order to more accurately assess/monitor the infection status of the medical staff with covid-19, who are on the front line in the field.

-Rapid screening for Covid-19 is one of the essential links to analyze its expansion and later confirm control of the epidemic thus allowing a safe return to “normal” life.
+Rapid testing of Covid-19 is one of the essential links to analyze its expansion and, later, to confirm the control of the epidemic allowing a safe return to “normal” life.

-More broadly, having CERBALLIANCE Medical Laboratory and its reagent suppliers validate the reliability of these 3D printed test tubes will trigger a strategic post-crisis reflection on the limitations of conventional manufacturing methodsas well as their critical dependencies on foreign suppliers.
+More globally, the fact that the CERBALLIANCE medical laboratory and its reagent suppliers validate the reliability of these 3D printed specimens will trigger a strategic post-crisis reflection on the limits of conventional manufacturing methods as well as their critical dependencies on foreign suppliers.